 This Dairy-Free Pumpkin Pie Smoothie from The Whole Smiths has all the tase of pumpkin pie minus the grains and sugar.
 Not to mention, it’s perfect for easy breakfasts and it’s kid-approved.
 It’s the perfect way to get your vegetables in!

+It’s about that time of year when the flavors of fall start invading our kitchens.
+And “Fun-Sized” candy bars.
+Note to self, don’t buy Halloween candy too early because it doesn’t usually make it all the way to Halloween.
 Fall is by far my favorite time of the year.
-Everything from the way the sun shines to the best holidays of the year (Thanksgiving whaaaa!) to school starting back up and football.
-And I’m pretty sure I put up with the crummy SF weather 10.5 months of the year to enjoy the 6 perfect weeks of Fall it gave me.
+Everything from the way the sun shines to the best holidays of the year (Thanksgiving whaaaa…), to school starting back up and football.
+And I’m pretty sure when I lived in San Francisco I put up with the crummy weather ten and a half months of the year to enjoy the 6 perfect weeks of fall it gave me.

 Paleo Pumpkin Pie Smoothie